eimearbutler7/Sem_4_Machine_Learning_Assessment/README.md

 A summary of the assessment criteria has been included below for reference:

-**(20%) Describe:** Create a jupyter notebook that uses descriptive statistics and plots to describe the Boston House Prices dataset.
+**(20%) Describe:** Create a jupyter notebook that uses descriptive statistics and plots to describe the dataset.

 **(20%) Infer:** use inferential statistics to analyse whether there is a significant difference